2021 Best Homeland Security, Law Enforcement & Firefighting Colleges for Non-Traditional Students in Washington

 Test it out when you get a chance!
 You may also want to bookmark the link and share it with others who are trying to make the college decision.

 Washington State University has taken the #1 spot in this year's homeland security, law enforcement & firefighting ranking for non-traditional students.
-Located in the town of Pullman, Wazzu is a public school with a fairly large student population.
+Located in the town of Pullman, Wazzu is a public college with a fairly large student population.
 Wazzu did well in our major quality rankings, too.
 It placed #2 on our Best Colleges for Homeland Security, Law Enforcement & Firefighting in Washington list.

 Central Washington University earned the #2 spot in our 2021 rankings.
 CWU is a moderately-sized public school located in the town of Ellensburg.
 CWU did well in our major quality rankings, too.
 It placed #4 on our Best Colleges for Homeland Security, Law Enforcement & Firefighting in Washington list.